 Training and Resources

 STARTTS offers community development evaluation training as part of its Community Development training program.

 As part of our unique approach to evaluating community development programs, STARTTS has developed a Community Development Evaluation Manual as a reference guide for our staff and other refugee settlement service providers.

 The full manual is available here as a free download.

 Measuring Social Capital

 In partnership with the Centre for Refugee Research at the University of New South Wales, STARTTS has developed a new methodology for measuring the social capital impact of our community development programs.
 This exciting project involved people from refugee backgrounds in the design of an evaluation tool developed specifically for the Australian refugee settlement context.
-STARTTS offers training on designing and evaluating projects to increase social capital in refugee communities on an annual basis.
+STARTTS also offers training on designing and evaluating projects to increase social capital in refugee communities upon request.